hashicorp/terraform-website/content/source/docs/plugin/which-sdk.html.md

 ## Can't I Just Wait Until the Framework Is Stable?

-Knowing that the framework doesn't have as strong a compatibility guarantee as SDKv2 does makes it tempting to just wait until it matures to the point that it does.
-This is a reasonable and understandable position for provider developers to take.
-But one of the things we're waiting for before adopting a stronger backwards compatibility guarantee for the framework is for it to have more mileage being used in more providers of varying types.
-SDKv2 has over a thousand providers built on it, and so we're confident in its interfaces; we want that confidence that the framework's interfaces will serve various API patterns well.
-And while we aren't waiting for a thousand providers to be built on the framework to commit to its interfaces, community adoption is one of the things we're looking for before making that commitment.
-So we're hoping that provider developers that are able to will help us put some mileage on these interfaces, building confidence that they are appropriate for the next thousand Terraform providers.
+The framework doesn't have as strong a compatibility guarantee as SDKv2, so you may be tempted to wait until the framework matures before using it to develop providers.
+While this is a reasonable and understandable position, community adoption is important before we make a stronger backwards compatibility commitment.
+SDKv2 has over a thousand providers built on it, so we're confident in its interfaces.
+We want to make sure that the framework will also serve various API patterns well.

+So where possible, we are hoping that you will help us exercise the framework, building confidence that its interfaces are appropriate for the next thousand Terraform providers.
+We look forward to your feedback.